JiScriptedHu/electron-fiddle-vscode-extension/README.md

 - Importing Gist as Fiddle
 - Publishing Fiddle as Gist `either publicly or secretly`
 - Switching GitHub accounts `for import/export without signing out globally`
+- New Fiddle option `to initialize a simple Fiddle`
+- Report New Issue `to open new issue`

 ## Features to be added